 We feel jealous when we feel that our relationship with a person or the benefits we derive from that relationship are at risk.
 According to this theory, our brains are hardwired to feel jealous, as this encourages us to take action to save the relationship.
 Therefore, it isn’t something that we can avoid or control.

 Another theory is that jealousy is the result of insecurity.
 When you’re insecure about yourself, you are more likely to be fearful of losing a relationship, or some part of it.

-Why do we feel envy?
+Why do we feel envious?

 The evolutionary approach mentioned above also applies to envy.
 However, envy has another factor.

 Humans tend to evaluate their self-worth and well-being by comparing them with that of others.
 If others possess something we lack, but we want or need, we feel envy towards them.

 Since envy occurs due to comparison, it can be distinguished from admiration.